-Here is an exciting article from PBS Parents about the benefits of music education:
+Here is an exciting article from PBS Parents about the benefits of music education for children:

 Benefits of Music

-Music helps us get away from our daily routine and relate to the wider world.
+It is easy to get started with lessons and music helps us to get away from our daily routine and relate to the wider world.
 It teaches cooperation and teamwork and encourages cultural awareness, reflecting the history, literature, and culture of a country in song texts and musical styles.
 In addition, song lyrics offer a unique means of reinforcing speaking, listening, reading and writing skills.